-Antigua de Guatemala has endured centuries as a historical landmark in political, economic, religious and cultural preservations.
+Antigua de Guatemala has endured centuries as a historical landmark.
 Surviving several natural disasters including floods, volcanic eruptions and earthquakes, authorities eventually ordered the relocation of the capitol from Santiago de los Caballeros de Guatemala (modern day Antigua) to Guatemala City.

 Renowned Spanish Colonial structures are an integral part of the city’s charm offering UNESCO World Heritage sites, monasteries and monuments.
-You will find an abundance of textile shops, plazas, fountains, coffee shops, restaurants and accommodations as you peruse the city’s grid.
+You will find an abundance of textile shops, plazas, fountains, coffee shops, restaurants and unique accommodations across the city’s grid.

 Hikers seek refuge in Antigua for the 3-day hike to El Fuego, the volcano at the edge of the city.
 Had I not been on the move as much I would have made it a priority to hike the volcano.
 I met another traveler from San Francisco who went with a guided group, hiked for 2 days and camped adjacent to an erupting volcano.
 Her photos, (permission granted) were spectacular!